dagberg/JavaBullshit/README.md

 JavaBullshit
 ============

-A bunch of basic Java class bullshit.
+A bunch of basic Java homework.